-Include all materials to be presented to (potential) participants: recruitment materials, information sheets, consent forms, questionnaires, etc. If you are using visual stimuli presented on a screen, then you should provide copies of a representative selection on images.
+Include all materials to be presented to (potential) participants: recruitment materials, information sheets, consent forms, questionnaires, etc.

 If your study involves obtaining verbal assent from child participants, you must upload a script of the text that will be read to them.